Chester Holmes Aldrich: Early life

 Aldrich was born in Providence, Rhode Island.
 He was the third son of Anna Elizabeth (née Gladding) and Elisha Smith Aldrich, a dry-goods merchant.
 His maternal grandfather was a Providence ship captain.
 He was also a distant relative of Senator Nelson W. Aldrich.

-As a child, he was a member Providence Art Club.
+As a child, he was a member of the Providence Art Club.
 He attended Columbia University, graduating in 1893 with a Bachelor of Philosophy degree in architecture.
 While at Columbia, he was a member of the literary Fraternity of Delta Psi (St. Anthony Hall).

 After graduating from Columbia, he spent two years abroad studying and sketching.
 He then enrolled in the École des Beaux-Arts in Paris in 1895, receiving several medals by his second year.

 In 1898, he came home to Rhode Island because his parents were both seriously ill.
 He worked for New York architects Carrère and Hastings for a year.
 While there, he produced watercolor drawings for the firm's successful entry into the New York Public Library design competition.
 He returned to Paris and received his degree from the École des Beaux-Arts in 1900.